[Better Sex Products Review] Bijoux Indiscrets Aphrodisia Orgasm Enhancer

 Two things you’ll know about me if you have been reading my work for some time: I am both highly curious and highly cynical.
-This means that, when I hear about a cool new sex thing, my brain goes “it’s probably not all it’s cracked up to be… but damn I want to try it and find out!”
-Enter CBD lube, which (along with CBD products in general) has been having a major moment over the last couple years.
+This means that, when I hear about a cool new sex thing, my train of thought is roughly “well, it’s probably not all it’s cracked up to be… but damn I want to try it and find out!”
+Enter CBD lubricant, which (along with CBD products in general) has been having a major moment over the last couple years.
+Specifically, today I’m testing and reviewing Morgasm’s CBD lube.

 You might remember this guest post by Hattie Gladwell from back in 2021 in which she shared how CBD lubricant helped her to overcome orgasm difficulties.

 Cannabidiol (CBD) is one of the main components of cannabis and comes from hemp (a cousin of the marijuana plant.)
 CBD is available in various forms: oils, extracts, capsules, and so on.
 It’s been infused into numerous products, from foods and drinks to health and beauty products and more.
+Including, yes – lube.
+Morgasm is just one of the numerous companies now making CBD products.

-CBD does not contain tetrahydrocannabinol (THC), the psychoactive ingredient in cannabis that causes a “high.”
-This means that it is legal in many places even where cannabis is not, including here in the UK.
 According to Harvard Health, CBD is generally safe for adults.
-However, it can produce adverse interactions with some medications (check with your doctor), may cause side effects in a small number of people, and is not advised for use by anyone under 21.
+However, it can produce adverse interactions with some medications (check with your doctor).
+CBD may also cause side effects in a small number of people, and is not advised for use by anyone under 21.

-How Does CBD Lube Work?
+(How) Does CBD Lube Work?

-It’s cited as a miracle remedy for countless problems from chronic pain to low mood and insomnia.
-And in some areas at least, the positive data points are beginning to stack up.
+CBD has been cited as a miracle remedy for countless problems from chronic pain to low mood and insomnia.
+But does it do much or is it all an expensive placebo?
+In some specific areas, the positive data points in CBD’s favour are beginning to stack up.
 In others, however, the evidence just isn’t there yet.
-The science of CBD and its effectiveness is still in its infancy in many areas, including in the sex space.
+The science of CBD and its effectiveness is still in its infancy.
+This means there’s a lot about it we don’t know, and that includes about its impact (if any) on arousal, pleasure, and sex.

 Much of the evidence I could find for the effectiveness of CBD lube was anecdotal.
-According to one survey, 68% of 1000 participants who tried CBD said it improved their sex life.
-Obviously anecdotal evidence is far from conclusive, but there’s enough of it out there that it’s at least worth more than a passing glance.
+Obviously, this anecdotal evidence is far from conclusive (the plural of “anecdote” is not “data.”)
+However, there’s enough of it out there that it’s at least worth more than a passing glance.

 Morgasm CBD Lube: What’s In It?

-Morgasm’s CBD lube is a water-based lubricant infused with 250mg of CBD per 50ml.
-It contains an array of plant-based and hypoallergenic ingredients including mentha piperita (peppermint leaf extract), the amino acid L-Arginine, aloe vera, and vanilla extract.
+Morgasm CBD lube also contains an array of plant-based and hypoallergenic ingredients including mentha piperita (peppermint leaf extract), the amino acid L-Arginine, aloe vera, and vanilla extract.
 Check out the ingredients breakdown for a full list of what’s in Morgasm lube and what each ingredient does.

 Morgasm CBD lube ingredients

-Morgasm CBD lube is vegan and not tested on animals.
-It is also safe for use with both latex and non-latex barriers as well as all body-safe sex toy materials.
+Morgasm CBD lube is vegan, cruelty-free, paraben-free, and organic.
+It is safe for use with both latex and non-latex barriers as well as all body-safe sex toy materials.

-Morgasm CBD Lube: First Impressions:
+Morgasm CBD Lube Review: First Impressions:

 I had two initial reactions to Morgasm’s CBD lube when I first opened my sample:

 1. It smells gorgeous!
 It has a distinctive but not overpowering tangy, subtly minty scent.
 That’s probably the peppermint leaf at work.
-Taste-wise, that tang and slight sweetness comes through too.
+Taste-wise, that tang and slight sweetness comes through, too.

 2. It’s a really, really weird colour!
 It comes out of the tube in a sort of beige-brown.
 I initially wondered if my sample was off but no, that’s just the colour it is.
 It’s not noticeable once it’s applied to the body, but it was jarring at first.
 I’m used to lube being clear, or white at a push.